 This section often includes the exact location, improvements needed, environmental conditions, easements, zoning, appraised value and other property-related items.
 The information in this section should provide you with an overview of the condition of the property.

-One of the primary purposes of a PPM is to give investors a comprehensive list and explanation of the various risk factors involved in the transaction.
-Investing in real estate has inherent risks and each investor should thoroughly understand the risks prior to investing.
-In addition, the PPM should also give investors instructions on how to submit questions to the sponsor in order to better understand the risks.
+One of the primary purposes of a PPM is to provide a comprehensive list and explanation of the various risk factors involved in the transaction.
+Investing in real estate has inherent risks and your client should thoroughly understand the risks prior to investing.
+In addition, the PPM should give you and your clients instructions on how to submit questions to the sponsor in order to better understand the risks.

 Each PPM should have a section that covers the overall market in which the property is located as well as the submarket in relation to the asset class.
 Evaluate the data in order to determine if the sponsor’s strategy and assumptions are accurate.
 Market details such as population and employment growth, market vacancy rates, access/location, and presence of major industries are all important details to look for.
 The data in this section, including the appraisal, should come from third-party resources.